Toward Stable and Environmentally Sound Energy

 More abundant than oil or natural gas, coal is an inexpensive, widely available resource.
 Coal reserves can be found in many politically stable countries.
 We expect a higher future demand not only in Japan, but across Asia for coal-fired power plants to meet baseload power needs.
 However, because coal produces more CO2 emissions than other fossil fuels when burned, clean coal technology must be developed to improve coal power plant efficiency and slash emissions.

 With this in mind, the Osaki CoolGen Project was envisioned to be an innovative low-carbon coal power plant.
-In accordance with Japan's clean-coal policy and assistance from the New Energy and Industrial Technology Development Organization (NEDO), ultra-high-efficiency Integrated Coal Gasification Fuel Cell Combined Cycle (IGFC) generation technology is combined with carbon capture and storage.
+In accordance with Japan's clean-coal policy and assistance from the New Energy and Industrial Technology Development Organization (NEDO), ultra-high-efficiency Integrated Coal Gasification Fuel Cell Combined Cycle (IGFC) generation technology is combined with carbon capture.

 In the IGCC sector, JGC has designed and constructed IGCC facilities in Japan that burn residual oil from petroleum refining.
 In CCS, we have engineering and construction experience not only in Japan, but also in Algeria and Australia.
 The Osaki CoolGen Project was therefore a unique opportunity for JGC to apply technical expertise and knowledge gained from past projects.